rcardin/scalar-2025/deck.md

 # Bonus Track

-We need to refactor the effects and the handlers accordingly.
+We need to refactor the effects and the handlers accordingly (the refactor of the `Raise[E]` effect is omitted)

 ```scala 3
 object Random {
   def nextBoolean(using r: Effect[Random]): Boolean = r.unsafe.nextBoolean

   def run[A](program: Effect[Random] ?=> A): A = program(using unsafe)